DRadulovich/perazzi-site/docs/GUIDES/Awwwards/3_Typography-Scale-Guide.md

 - Change sizes?
 Edit `--type-*` tokens.
 - Change font family/weight/transform?
 Edit `.type-*` classes.
 - Apply styles on pages?
 Use `Heading`, `Text`, or `type-*` classes.

+---

+# Typographic System Overview

+The typography of the Perazzi website is designed as a **conversation between heritage and precision**.
+Each typeface serves a distinct cognitive role, guiding the reader between moments of reverence, clarity, and action.
+The system deliberately separates *meaning* from *function*, allowing the experience to feel both human and exacting—much like a bespoke Perazzi itself.

+---

+## **Mrs Eaves — The Voice of Heritage, Craft, and Meaning**

+Mrs Eaves is used wherever the site speaks about *why* something matters.
+It carries history, imperfection, and humanity in its forms.
+This typeface is intentionally reserved for moments that ask the reader to slow down, reflect, or feel continuity with tradition.

+### **Hero Titles — Mrs Eaves Roman Petite Caps**

+**Intent:** Establish authority without spectacle **Feeling:** Engraved, deliberate, timeless **Purpose:** The hero title sets the emotional tone of the page.
+Petite caps evoke the language of engraving, archival book titles, and artisan marks—refined but restrained.
+At large scale, the compressed proportions create gravity without shouting, signaling mastery earned over time.

+This is the typographic equivalent of a hand-cut line: controlled, confident, and permanent.

+---

+### **Hero Subtitles & Quotes — Adobe Handwriting Ernie**

+**Intent:** Introduce human voice and narrative flow **Feeling:** Personal, reflective, human
+**Purpose:** The handwriting form is used where the site *speaks*, rather than declares.
+It suggests thought, dialogue, and intention—acting as a counterbalance to the authority of the caps above it.
+In both hero subtitles and qoutes, it signals a deeper layer of meaning within a larger structure, reminding the reader that human hands built this.

+This treatment implies that someone is present behind the craft.

+---

+### **Group Section Titles — Mrs Eaves Roman Small Caps**

+**Intent:** Create hierarchy within tradition **Feeling:** Editorial, composed, quietly formal **Purpose:** Small caps function as chapter markers.
+They establish structure while remaining within the serif world, preserving tonal continuity.
+Compared to the hero’s petite caps, they are less intense—signaling organization rather than proclamation.

+These titles orient the reader without breaking the spell of craftsmanship.

+---

+### **Journal Article Body — Mrs Eaves Roman**

+**Intent:** Create a distinct space for contemplation **Feeling:** Literary, reverent, unhurried **Purpose:** Journal articles are treated as a different cognitive environment from the rest of the site.
+Mrs Eaves Roman is used here to slow reading pace, encourage depth, and give the text room to breathe.
+Its wider proportions and softer rhythm signal that the reader has entered a reflective space, closer to a book or essay than a product page.

+This choice reinforces that knowledge, story, and lineage deserve patience.

+---

+## **Neue Haas Grotesk — The Voice of Clarity, Navigation, and Action**

+Neue Haas Grotesk is used wherever the site needs to *function*.
+It is neutral, precise, and invisible when used correctly.
+This typeface ensures that clarity never competes with meaning.

+### **Hero Eyebrows — Neue Haas Grotesk Text 55 Roman (All Caps)**

+**Intent:** Provide orientation and context **Feeling:** Calm, precise, modern
+**Purpose:** Eyebrows act as metadata.
+Using Neue Haas Grotesk in all caps distinguishes them from the emotional content below and signals factual framing—brand name, category, or section context.
+This keeps hierarchy clean and prevents confusion between narrative and navigation.

+It answers “where am I?” without demanding attention.

+---

+### **Body Copy — Neue Haas Grotesk Text 55 Roman**

+**Intent:** Maximize readability and effortlessness **Feeling:** Neutral, balanced, unobtrusive **Purpose:** The primary body copy uses Neue Haas Grotesk to disappear in service of content.
+Its proportions and spacing are optimized for screen reading, allowing users to move through complex information without fatigue.
+This ensures that comprehension remains frictionless.

+The font does not perform—it supports.

+---

+### **Body Italics — Neue Haas Grotesk Text 56 Italic**

+**Intent:** Emphasize without changing voice **Feeling:** Subtle, controlled, coherent
+**Purpose:** Italics are kept within the same family to preserve flow and continuity.
+Emphasis comes from rhythm and spacing rather than stylistic contrast, ensuring that quoted or highlighted material feels integrated, not ornamental.

+This keeps the reader anchored.

+---

+### **Buttons & UI Actions — Neue Haas Grotesk Text 65 Medium**

+**Intent:** Signal decisiveness and interactivity **Feeling:** Confident, intentional, engineered **Purpose:** A slightly heavier weight is used for buttons to communicate action without aggression.
+It distinguishes interactive elements from passive text while maintaining typographic consistency across the interface.

+This reinforces trust: actions feel deliberate, not promotional.

+---

+# System Philosophy (In Plain Terms)

+* **Mrs Eaves** handles *meaning, memory, and voice*
+* **Ernie** handles *the human element*
+* **Neue Haas Grotesk** handles *clarity, structure, and motion*

+Serif and sans-serif are not mixed arbitrarily.
+They are assigned roles based on how a reader thinks and feels at different moments in the experience.
+The result is a typographic system that mirrors Perazzi itself:
+**heritage and precision existing together without compromise.**